Shinedown: 2021–2024: Planet Zero

-2025–present: Upcoming eighth studio album
+2025–present: Eight

 In February 2024, Smith announced that the band was working on its eighth studio album.
 Throughout 2024, both Kerch and Bass shared details about the upcoming album, the process leading to its production, the musical style and the fact that unlike the previous two albums, the next one will not be a concept album.

 On January 24, 2025, the band released two singles, "Three Six Five" and "Dance, Kid, Dance" from their upcoming eighth studio album.
 On July 15, 2025, the album's third single, "Killing Fields", was released.
 A music video for the song was released on October 28.
 On November 18, 2025, the band released the single, "Searchlight", along with a music video.
 The band originally debuted the song live at the Grand Ole Opry earlier in the year.

+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.

+They were originally scheduled to be performing at the Rock the Country festival led by Kid Rock, but dropped off out of concerns that their appearance would stir division amongst their audience.
+This decision came after drummer Barry Kerch called rapper Ludacris a "coward" for pulling out of the festival for the same reason.

+The eighth album, Eight (stylized as Ei8ht), was officially announced on February 17, 2026, along with a fifth single, "Safe and Sound".
+The album's sixth single, "Outlaw", was released on April 2.
+The album released on May 29, 2026 along with a music video for their next single "Young Again".

+In June 2026, "Searchlight" became the band's first track to chart at country radio, debuting on the Billboard Country Airplay chart.
+In July 2026, Bass announced that he was having issues with his mental health and he would not be joining the band for North American tour to focus on the issues.
+Shortly after, it was announced that two touring members Josh Sturm and Zack Mack would fill in for him.

 Musical style and influences

 Shinedown's music has been described as hard rock, alternative metal, post-grunge, alternative rock, pop rock, grunge, arena rock, and nu metal, with pop and Southern rock influences.
 (Note: *Hard rock: